mcmuralishclint/hotel-merger/README.md

 - Cache
   - Use caching to speed up the search API ✓
   - Use a cache eviction strategy such that when an ingestion action is performed, the stale data from the cache is evicted and replaced with the updated info
 - Targeted Ingestion
-  - Ingest by all suppliers and ingestion by an individual supplier are available ✓
+  - Ingest by all suppliers or ingest only an individual supplier ✓
   - Ingest only the information that's required i.e We have refined on a supplier level but further improvement can be done where we can ingest based on a hotel_id or destination_id
 - Pagination
-  - As the dataset grows, search performance will detoriate hence paginating the response will be helpful
+  - As the dataset grows, search performance will detoriate hence paginating the response will be helpful ✓
 - Rate Limiting
   - Rate limiting can be done on the Search API so we can prevent excessive usage